 - (There are a few bridges with the platinum anode still conducting current around the zones circumference, but all the primary carbon strand anodes have burned up and shorted out.
 These systems are protecting an insignificant portion of the surface area of the bridge and should be turned off.
 The District can save a little on electric bills and can keep the rectifiers in case they can be used elsewhere or for parts.)

-Five types of overlays have been used on Missouri bridges with cathodic protection systems.
+Five types of wearing surfaces have been used on Missouri bridges with cathodic protection systems.

-Was used in a 2 1/4 in. thick layer on the early coke breeze systems and in a 1 1/2 in. layer on some early slotted systems (Asphaltic overlays were not used after January 1986, but have had new surface courses added on some and systems and overlays are still performing).
+Was used in a 2 1/4 in. thick layer on the early coke breeze systems and in a 1 1/2 in. layer on some early slotted systems (Asphaltic wearing surfaces were not used after January 1986, but have had new surface courses added on some and systems and wearing surfaces are still performing).

 Latex Modified Concrete, Low Slump Concrete, Silica Fume Concrete

-These overlays were used on slotted and mesh systems.
+These wearing surfaces were used on slotted and mesh systems.
 Silica Fume, used on only one cathodic system deck, is not recommended for use on cathodic protected bridges, therefore no future use on cathodically protected bridges is planned.

 Gemcrete Thin Overlay

-(Gemcrete overlay is no longer available and the only bridge deck remaining with it is being rehabilitated in 2006.)
+(Gemcrete wearing surface is no longer available and the only bridge deck remaining with it is being rehabilitated in 2006.)

 774.4 Maintenance Procedures